willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I get an error message when I try to create a boundary

-Here are some guidelines for creating a boundary:
-* Don't get too close to a wall or other obstruction
+* Don't get too close to a wall or other obstruction when creating a boundary
 * Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary
 * Make sure the sensor isn’t blocked and there’s enough light
 * The space you’re tracing should be larger than 3 square meters
-* The space should not be too large or too complicated—stick to a simple geometric shape without a lot of twists and turns
+* The space should not be too large or too complicated.
+Stick to a simple geometric shape without a lot of twists and turns
 * Don’t cross back over your own path as you’re tracing
 * If you get stuck in a corner, start over